microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_yammergroupsactivityuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get user detail about Yammer groups activity.
+Get details about Yammer groups activity by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Yammer groups activity](https://support.office.com/client/Yammer-groups-activity-report-94dd92ec-ea73-43c6-b51f-2a11fd78aa31).